blackhatinside/Mtech_ResearchWork/README.md

 Brain Legion Segmentation using Python

-Here's a detailed summary of the research project and ISLES22 dataset:
+Here's a detailed summary of the research project I am working on in my MTech Thesis work and also information about the ISLES22 dataset:

 Research Project Overview:
 The project focuses on brain lesion segmentation using class-aware augmentation techniques combined with an Attention U-Net architecture.
 The key objectives were: